pshdev0/dockermon/README.md

 * Any new logs entries appearing 5 seconds after any earlier log entries will be separated by a space for readability.
 * Any green icons ✅ will light up for 3 seconds when the corresponding service has new logs.
 * Select log text and CTRL+C to copy log text
+* Click "Split" button to split the view vertically.
+You can CTRL + Left Click another container to view that second container.
 # TODO
 * Add a Refresh button to clear all processes and refresh.
 * Add AWS key checking to see if they've cleared, and add an AWS button to refresh the keys